-From the image above we can see that Cutout data augmentation removes a region of an image.
+From the image above, we can see that Cutout data augmentation removes a region of an image.
 This forces the model not to be overconfident on specific features in making classifications.
-However, a portion of the image is filled with useless information and this is a waste.
-In CutMix a portion of an image is cut-and-paste over another image.
+However, a portion of the image is filled with useless information, and this is a waste.
+In the CutMix, a part of an image is cut-and-paste over another image.
 The ground truth labels are readjusted proportionally to the area of the patches, e.g. 0.6 like a dog and 0.4 like a cat.

-Conceptually, CutMix has a broader view of what an object may compose of.
+Conceptually, CutMix has a broader view of what an object may compose.
 The cutout area forces the model to learn object classification with different sets of features.
 This avoids overconfidence.
-Since that area is replaced with another image, the amount of information in the image and the training efficient will not be impacted significantly also.
-While reading YOLOv4 I first time faces such a technique, that was quite interesting to me.
+Since that area is replaced with another image, the amount of information in the image and the training efficiency will not be significantly impacted.
+While reading YOLOv4, I first time faced such a technique that was quite interesting to me.

 Mosaic data augmentation:

-Another technique is a Mosaic data augmentation method that combines 4 training images into one for training (instead of 2 in CutMix).
-This enhances the detection of objects outside their normal context.
-In addition, each mini-batch contains a large variant of image (4×) and therefore, reduces the need for large mini-batch sizes in estimating the mean and the variance:
+Another technique is a Mosaic data augmentation method that combines four training images into one for training (instead of 2 in CutMix).
+This enhances the detection of objects outside their everyday context.
+In addition, each mini-batch contains a large variant of image (4×) and, therefore, reduces the need for large mini-batch sizes in estimating the mean and the variance:

 We used to know what is Dropout, but in YOLOv4, authors applied fully-connected layer dropoff to force the model to learn from a variety of features instead of being too confident on a few.
 However, this may not work for convolution layers.
 Neighboring positions are highly correlated.
 So even some of the pixels are dropped (the middle diagram below), the spatial information remains detectable.
 DropBlock regularization builds on a similar concept that works on convolution layers: